-Government studies also have shown that, while the number of emergency rooms visits have increased, the total number of ERs have declined nationwide.
+Government studies also have shown that, while the number of emergency room visits have increased, the total number of ERs have declined nationwide.
 That has led to greatly increased wait times for patients and longer work hours for emergency room medical staffs.
 That’s a dangerous mix, which often leads to catastrophic medical errors.

-The experienced ER attorneys at Ross Feller Casey have successfully litigated numerous Emergency Room lawsuits, including some of the largest of their kind in the region.
+The experienced ER attorneys at Ross Feller Casey have successfully litigated numerous emergency room lawsuits, including some of the largest of their kind in the region.
 Among the many are:

 - $26.3 million recovery for a man who suffered brain and spinal cord injuries after he was discharged from an emergency room too soon.

 - $20 million recovery for a man who suffered a brain injury due to a delay in diagnosing a stroke at an emergency room.

 - $6.4 million verdict for the family of a Philadelphia man who died after emergency room doctors misdiagnosed his heart condition as pneumonia.
 Read about the case

 Ross Feller Casey is uniquely qualified to litigate the most intricate of emergency room lawsuits, in part because of its on-staff team of Ivy League trained and educated physicians and doctor-lawyers.
 Combined, they have more than a century of medical experience.

 Emergency room lawsuits can stem from numerous factors, including:

 - Inadequate training of staff, including admitting personnel

 - Medication mistakes